jgillas/belly-button-challenge/README.md

   <img width="176" alt="Screenshot 2023-06-12 at 2 13 55 PM" src="https://github.com/jgillas/belly-button-challenge/assets/125215083/226acf18-0ed6-40a7-bba9-65043c956743">

 The last thing that I did was update all the plots when a new sample is selected.
+Also all the charts and data plots will update atuomatically whenever the user choices a new subject ID from the drop down menu.
 This concludes this assignment.